Web Software Security Learn

 This lab covers two of the most critical and prevalent web vulnerabilities: OS Command Injection and Cross-Site Scripting (XSS).
 Both arise from insufficient input validation and have appeared in countless real-world breaches.

-You will work through 6 guided challenges using a simulated version of the Hackazon vulnerable application.
+Work through 6 guided challenges using a simulated Hackazon vulnerable application.
 Each challenge awards up to 100 points.
-Complete reflection questions and submit for full marks.

 ⚠ All exercises run in this self-contained simulator.
-No external network access is required.
 Do not attempt these techniques on systems you do not own.

 CI-1